nicholascok/CHX/README.md

   | : | open command interpreter |

   ### Interpreter Commands
-  If a decimal number or hex offset (prefixed with 0x) is entered into the interpreter, the cursor jumps to that byte, otherwise the command is searched for in the lsit of interpreter commands, void first.
+  If a decimal number or hex offset (prefixed with 0x) is entered into the interpreter, the cursor jumps to that byte, otherwise the command is searched for in the list of interpreter commands, void first.
   | Command | Alias(es) | Description |
   |:--------|:--------|:------------|
   | `open <filepath>` | `o` | opens a new file and switches to the instance. |